Graduate Program Director and Associate Professor of Communication

 Family, Outside Hobbies and Interests:

-I am a proud Baylor alumna and am honored to now work for my wonderful alma mater.
-My husband Doug also attended Baylor and works in the Athletic Department, so clearly the McNamee family bleeds green and gold!
-Together, we spent much of our spare time keeping up with our daughters Josie (2 years) and Maggie (6 months), who fill our hearts and drain our energy!
-Outside of work, family, and Bear fandom, I also love to cook, volunteer with community organizations like Court Appointed Special Advocates, be active (run, ride bikes, hike), and daydream about living an alternate life as a government official or all around bad guy hunter by watching series like The Walking Dead, Homeland, and House of Cards.
+I am a proud Baylor alumna and am honored to work for my wonderful alma mater.
+My husband Doug also attended Baylor, and we love calling Waco home.
+Together, we spent much of our spare time keeping up with our daughters Josie (5) and Maggie (3), who fill our hearts and drain our energy!
+Outside of work, family, and Bear fandom, I also love to cook, volunteer with community organizations like Court Appointed Special Advocates, and be active (run, ride bikes, hike).

 What is the best thing about being a Baylor Bear?